 So, you want to start making money on YouTube?
 Luckily for you, YouTube offers a variety of revenue streams to help you put money in the bank.
+We’re here to tell you that you’re not just limited to ad revenue, there’s a whole number of ways to make money on YouTube.
 However, you’re going to have to follow the guidelines.

-Here, you’ll learn all there is to know about the basics of getting monetized then all the different ways to actually make money from YouTube, from merch through to YouTube Premium.
+Here, you’ll learn all there is to know about the basics of getting monetized then all the different ways to actually make money from YouTube, from merch through to YouTube Ads and brand sponsorships.
+So let’s get cracking.

-First, you have to be accepted onto YouTube’s Partner Program.
+Before anything else to make money from a YouTube channel, you have to be accepted onto YouTube’s Partner Program (YPP).
 To qualify, you must have:

 - Adhere to all YouTube’s policies and guidelines

-Once you’ve done this there are a few more hoops you’ve got to jump through and we’ve gone through this in much more detail in our guide to the YouTube monetization requirements.
+Once you’ve done this there are a few more hoops you’ve got to jump through and we’ve gone through this in much more detail in our guide to the YouTube monetization requirements and an in-depth guide on how to join the YouTube Partner Program.

 Once you’ve made it onto the Partner Program though and met these other requirements, there’s a whole range of ways you can make money with YouTube videos.
-Each revenue stream has its own requirements (discussed below).
+Each revenue stream has its own requirements and we’re going to hold your hand through each of them.

 To qualify for advertising revenue, YouTube state’s that you must be at least 18 years old or identify a legal guardian who can manage your AdSense payments.
 Plus, you need to follow YouTube’s advertiser-friendly content guidelines.
 According to YouTube, content that isn’t advertiser-friendly includes: